-NAPD works with local offices and national partners in order to set and focus the national public defense agenda.
+The Public Defense Experts: NAPD works with local offices and partners to focus the national public defense agenda.
 Activities include:

-- Ethics and Policy Papers - NAPD tackles diverse issues through published ethics opinions and policy papers.
+- Ethics and Policy Papers: NAPD tackles diverse issues through published ethics opinions/policy papers.

 - IT Support: NAPD provides guidance on case management systems, data/database development, and related technology for organizations that lack IT support staff.

 - Juvenile Justice: NAPD works to ensure that juvenile defense is supported and resourced by the national defense community.

-- Public Education and Outreach - NAPD creates resources, recruits communications assistance and provides direct support to members to promote public defense values.
+- Public Education & Outreach: NAPD creates resources, communications assistance and directly supports members to promote public defenders and public defender values.